speleolinux/uisic/README.md

 | docs/                 | Contains pages for the MkDocs site.        |
 | mkdocs_ci.yml         | A CI job to build the MkDocs site.         |

+## Translating the Language Files

+Each language is in a separate file under the directory `languages`.
+The file naming follows the ISO 639-1 codes.
+Those wishing to translate glossary terms and definitions just need to edit their own language file.

+## Miscellaneous Notes

+Each language glossary will need to have the entries ordered by the character ordering i.e.collation of the language code used.
+This is set by the `LC_COLLATE` variable.

 ## This Projects Github Page(s)

 The projects page(s) are at: <https://speleolinux.github.io/uisic/>.